Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• During the last 3 years, the maximum days under water is 253 days, which is lower, thus better than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 253 days, which is smaller, thus better than the value of 488 days from the benchmark.

 AveDuration: